 - Run rinse cycles.
 After plugging your machine back in, pour clean water into the reservoir and brew.
 If you notice any residue or smells from your solution, dump the water, rinse the pot, and run rinse cycles until it smells and looks clean.

 - Attach the spray head.
 Turn off, unplug, and allow your coffee machine to cool.
 Then replace the spray head.

 When you open your machine to put in a coffee filter, you place the filter in a removable basket or funnel.
 Because water sits here as it filters through coffee grounds, it often gets covered in limescale, like the inside of your machine.

 To begin cleaning a filter funnel, scrub it with some of your descaling solution, then clean it with warm, soapy water.
 Rinse, then place it back into your machine.

 The final part of cleaning a commercial coffee machine is cleaning the exterior.
 While not exposed to as much hard water as the interior, the surface can get dusty, greasy, or covered with coffee grounds.

 - Fill a spray bottle with your descaling solution.
-Using the same 1 to 3 ratio as before, mix your chosen descaling agent with water.
-If you have some left over from the interior cleaning, you can use that.
+Mix your chosen descaling agent with water using the same 1 to 3 ratio.
+If you have some leftover from the interior cleaning, you can use that.